Top Phoenix SEO Experts

 When it comes to website traffic, there are two main types: direct and organic.
 Direct traffic is defined as visitors who come to your site by typing in your URL or clicking on a link from another website.
 Organic traffic, on the other hand, is defined as visitors who find your site through a search engine.
+Contact us to learn more about local seo

 Direct traffic is defined as visits with no referring website.
 These visitors typically type the URL directly into their browser or click on a bookmark.
 The majority of direct traffic is generated by return visitors, which is why it’s also referred to as returning traffic.
 However, it can also include first-time visitors who type in the URL directly without coming from another site.